What’s special about going to UC Merced for grad school?

 Do all grad students get a teaching assistant (TA) position?

 All graduate students in good standing have a funding guarantee, which is either through a TA position or a researcher position (e.g. with funding from your advisor).
 We are helping to train a lot of undergraduates, so there are many TA positions available.
 Most students TA in their first year of grad school and after that are supported by a mix of TA positions and grant funding.

-Please fill out this form if you wish to be contacted about the Chemistry Ph.D. program (we plan to organize a webinar and Q&A sessions in November and December 2020).
+Please fill out this form if you wish to be contacted about the Chemistry Ph.D. program (we plan to organize a webinar and Q&A session).
 If you have specific questions about our program, please contact the graduate chair Professor Christine Isborn (cisborn-at-ucmerced.edu).